betsol/angular-input-modified/readme.md

     PROPERTIES:
     ==========

-    integer   modifiedCount   - number of modified input types inside of the form. boolean   modified        - flag that indicates whether the form is modified (i.e. at least one element is modified). string[]  modifiedModels  - list of names for modified models.
+    boolean  modified  - flag that indicates whether the form is modified (i.e. at least one element is modified).

     METHODS:
     =======